TrungDS10/Wuhan_Virus_Dashboard/README.md

 # Wuhan-Virus-Dashboard
-Mini Project In International University Using html, css and js
+Mini Project on creating a dashboard for the COVID-19 pandemic in Vietnam